 You may also be eligible for benefits at the state and federal level that come with having a disability rating (some even starting at a 0% rating) such as VA loan funding fee waivers, college tuition benefits, and property tax reductions.
 Benefits vary by state and are dependent on disability rating requirements.

 As a Veterans Service Organization (VSO), Navy Mutual is authorized to represent and assist veterans and their beneficiaries in applying for and contesting benefit claims before the U.S. Department of Veteran Affairs (VA).
 We can help guide veterans of any branch of the U.S. uniformed services through the claims process and provide formal representation.
-Contact our Veteran Services team to learn more.
+Contact our Veterans Services team to learn more.

 Read more: Securing Income Through Retirement